YMSpektor/carnelian-diagram/docs/interactivity.md

 ### Hit testing and useHitTest hook

 Hit testing is a process of determining whether the cursor is over a given element.
 The InteractionController performs hit testing when a user clicks or move the mouse cursor over a diagram to select an element at the mouse position or update the mouse cursor.
 The library provides you ability to define a shape of the elements and some additional interactive parts using a `useHitTest` hook.
 The function accepts the following arguments:
 * `callback: (point: DOMPointReadOnly, transform: DOMMatrixReadOnly) => boolean` It's a function determining whether a specific point belongs the given hit area.
 The `point` position is always contains client coordinates of the mouse position.
+This allows you to use some tolerance given in screen pixels when the area is quite small or narrow (e.g. line segments).
 To convert the client coordinates into your svg viewport coordinates you can use the second `transform` argument.
 * `hitArea: HitArea<T>` This argument describes the properties of the given hit area.
 The `HitArea` type has the following fields:
   * `type: string` Use any string value to distinguish different hit areas
   * `index?: string` An optional field that can be used when you define similar hit areas in a loop (for example, if you define several vertices for your polyline element)